 You can receive a guidebook with information about childhood cancer by filling out the form.

-Precision Medicine: Tailoring treatments based on the genetic makeup of tumors has gained traction.
+Precision Medicine: Tailored treatments, like the ones offered in clinical trials, are based on the genetic footprint of tumors.
 Identifying specific genetic mutations allows for targeted therapies, potentially reducing side effects and improving outcomes.

 Reducing Side Effects: Efforts are ongoing to minimize the long-term side effects of chemotherapy and radiation.
-Researchers are exploring novel therapies with fewer adverse effects on growing bodies.
+Researchers are exploring novel therapies with fewer adverse effects on growing bodies in order to avoid regular chemotherapy.

 Collaborative Research: Collaborations among institutions, researchers, and international consortia have accelerated the development of new treatments and clinical trials.